 - Spend at least $2,180 per year on Amazon.com as a Prime member (this will pay for your Prime membership).

 - Have “fair” credit and want to build up your credit score without having to pay an annual fee.

 Overall, the two Amazon credit cards are most beneficial for Amazon Prime members.
-Because neither card has an annual fee, the value is simply a matter of overcoming the Prime membership fee of $119 per year.
-But you don’t have to be a Prime member to benefit from the Amazon Visa Credit Card.
-Being a frequent customer of Amazon or Whole Foods is enough to make the Amazon Visa worth it.
+Because both cards come with a $0 annual fee, the value is simply a matter of overcoming the Prime membership fee of $119 per year.
+But you don’t have to be a Prime member to benefit from the Amazon.com Credit Card.
+Being a frequent customer of Amazon or Whole Foods is enough to make the Amazon.com Credit Card worth it.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines

 .
 This question was posted by a WalletHub user.

 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.